 Who would be a good match for your program?
 We seek to admit current and future clinical nurse leaders who bring diverse interests and experiences to our program.
 Alignment with faculty interests is key to establishing the necessary guidance for successful completion of the program.

 How long will it take me to achieve the DNP?
-The student with a Masters in Nursing can complete the DNP program in two to four years of part-time study.
-Students entering with a BSN will take three years of full-time and five years of part-time study.
-All work applied toward Post-BSN entry to the DNP program must be completed within six years of initial enrollment in the program.
-All work applied toward Post-MSN entry to the DNP Program must be completed in four years.
+The student with a Masters in Nursing can complete the DNP program in four semesters to two years of part-time study.
+Students entering with a BSN will take three years of full-time and four years of part-time study.
 DNP level coursework may be transferred, pending approval after admission.
 Full and part-time plans of study exist for Post-BSN and Post-MSN entry.

 How many times will I have to travel to the MUSC Campus?
-All DNP students will be required to travel to MUSC to attend orientation held the last week in July as well as to present their project proposal during NRDNP 852 and the final poster presentation during the last Residency class.
-In addition, Post-BSN students will have to travel to campus twice during NRDNP 822 and once during NRDNP 820.
-Post-BSN students will also have to travel to campus once during the following clinical courses: NRDNP 802, 806, 814, 818.
-Not all areas of focus require each of these courses.
+All newly admitted DNP students will be required to travel to MUSC to attend orientation held the last week in July as well as to present their project proposal during NRDNP 862 and the final poster presentation during the last Residency class.
+In addition, Post-BSN students will have to travel to campus during NRDNP 856, 864, 865, and 866.
 Please refer to the posted program plans of study to determine if and when these classes are scheduled.

 What if I am interested in achieving a Nurse Educator degree in addition to a DNP?
 Please click here to review your options of adding Nurse Educator courses to your plan of study.